Flameflake04/Flameflake04/README.md

 ### Hi there my name is Duc Tran.
-Welcome to my profile, bio below: 👋
+Welcome to my github, bio below: 👋
 #### About me:
 - 😄 Pronoun: He/Him
 - 👨‍💻 Nationality: Vietnamese